 We saw in Chapter 5 a number of methods for training classifiers consisting of input units connected by modifiable weights to output units.
 The LMS algorithm, in particular, provided a powerful gradient descent method for reducing the error, even when the patterns are not linearly separable.
-Unfortunately, the class of solutions that can be obtained from such networks-comprising hyperplane decision boundaries-while surprisingly good on a range of real-world problems, is simply not geeral enough in demanding applications: there are many problems for which linear discriminants are insufficient for minimum error.
+Unfortunately, the class of solutions that can be obtained from such networks-comprising hyperplane decision boundaries-while surprisingly good on a range of real-world problems, is simply not general enough in demanding applications: there are many problems for which linear discriminants are insufficient for minimum error.

 With a clever choice of nonlinear φ functions, however, we can obtain arbitrary decision regions, in particular those leading to minimum error.
 The central difficulty is, naturally, choosing the appropriate nonlinear functions.
 One brute force approach might be to choose a complete basis set such as all polynomials, but this will not work; such a classifier would have too many free parameters to be determined from a limited number of training patterns (Chapter 9).
 Alternatively, we may have prior knowledge relevant to the classification problem and this might guide our choice of nonlinearity.
 However, we have seen no principled or automatic method for finding the nonlinearities in the absence of such information.
-What we seek, then, is a way to learn the nonlinearity at the same time as the linear discriminant.
-This is the approach of multilayer neural networks or multilayer Preceptors: The parameters governing the nonlinear mapping are learned at the same time as those governing the linear discriminant.
+What we seek, then, is a way to learn the nonlinearities in the absence of such information.
+What we seek, then, is a way to learn the nonlinear mapping are learned at the same time as those governing the nonlinear mapping are learned at the same time as those governing the linear the nonlinear mapping are learned at the same time as those governing the linear the same time as those governing the linear than the same time as the segment of the same time

-We shall revisit the limitations of the two-layer networks of the previous chapter,\ and see how three- and four-layer nets overcome those drawbacks-indeed
+We shall revisit the limitations of the two-layer networks of the previous chapter, and see how three- and four-layer nets overcome those drawbacks-indeed

-\Some authors describe such networks as single layer networks because they have only one layer of modifiable weights, but we shall instead refer to them based on the number of layers of units.
+^{}Some authors describe such networks as single layer networks because they have only one layer of modifiable weights, but we shall instead refer to them based on the number of layers of units.